-- 1. Autonomous science since science provides the primary underling purpose for exploration, some science will be conducted autonomously.
-Humans and IT system s may forge collaborative teams, with autonomous intelligent systems extending an Intersystem means reach and visibility.
-In advanced It systems, the level of scientist/system interaction will change, with the team providing high-level direction and the automated systems making basic decisions, planning, and executing the plan, and carrying out much of the data collection and analysis. - 2.
-Automated operations Information technology systems enable the automated control of complex systems that support a human population, such as environment control, life support, and in-situ resource and production . - 3.
-Human amplification The fundamental human capabilities of the individual will be "amplified" or enhanced through information technology.
+will change, with the team providing high-level direction and the automated systems making basic decisions, planning, and executing the plan, and carrying out much of the data collection and analysis.

+- 2. Automated operations Information technology systems enable the automated control of complex systems that support a human population, such as environment control, life support, and in-situ resource and production . - Human amplification The fundamental human capabilities of the individual will be "amplified" or enhanced through information technology.
 This capability could be extended to areas, such as hazard identification and avoidance.

-INSIGHT: The move from "laborer" and "employee" to "contributor" and "user" is change that has the potential to heighten degrees of selfdetermination among a social population, and is brought on by the development and adoption of autonomous systems.
+INSIGHT: The move from "laborer" and "employee" to "contributor" and "user" is change that has the potential to heighten degrees of self-determination among a social population, and is brought on by the development and adoption of autonomous systems.
 In the early 21st century, most people outsource nearly everything in their lives to oblivious, obscure and institutionalized systems that perpetuate scarcity and servitude, and yet, they still fear automation.

-11.8 Prioritization
+11.9 Prioritization